Issue 001 Live

 $7.75B

 Closed.
 The biggest single cyber deal of the wave.
-ServiceNow has bought itself into the OT/IoT asset-intelligence layer — directly into Axonius territory (in our stack).
+ServiceNow has bought itself into the OT/IoT asset-intelligence layer — directly into Axonius territory.
 WATCH → CALCALIST

 Cisco